jo-quin/CV/README.md

   <br><br>
 </p>

-I am a self-taught software developer who thinks technology and science can change the world in a positive way.
+I am a self-taught software developer who thinks technology and science can positively change the world.

 I started coding a few years ago learning all I could about programming and Python from any online course provider, blog or YouTube video I could find.
 Then an opportunity to help a local personal training company came up and I developed an app to help them automate updates emails for their clients.
 The app was a success and it took me to consider Software Development as my next career, a career where I could be challenged and proud of my work.